DEFRA/ffc-development-guide/docs/getting-started/platform.md

 # Platform

+## Platform engineering

+To support rapid, highly assured delivery, FCP follows the principles of [Platform Engineering](https://platformengineering.org/blog/what-is-platform-engineering) to deliver common capabilities.

 ## FCP Platform

-To support rapid, highly assured delivery, the FCP Platform engineering team has delivered common Azure environments, PaaS components, delivery pipelines and supporting tools.
+FCP was the first Defra programme to adopt this approach and the FCP Platform engineering team has delivered common Azure environments, PaaS components, delivery pipelines and supporting tools.

 These are collectively referred to as the `FCP Platform`.

-Guidance for use of the FCP Platform is hosted within this repository.
+## Core Delivery Platform (CDP)

+In recent years, the [Core Delivery Platform (CDP)](https://github.com/DEFRA/cdp-documentation) has emerged as Defra's strategic platform engineering product.

+It is the expectation that all new services will be delivered using CDP.

+The majority of existing services will be migrated to CDP and the FCP Platform will be scaled down.

+## Azure Development Platform (ADP)

+The [Azure Development Platform (ADP)](https://defra.github.io/adp-documentation/) was developed as an alternative to CDP and is essentially an iteration of the FCP Platform.

+ADP is to be decommissioned and all projects will be migrated to CDP.

+## Choosing a platform

+All teams should develop new services and components on CDP.

+Teams currently utilising FCP Platform should assess how to migrate existing capabilities to CDP.

+No new capabilities should be added to FCP Platform or ADP.

+## FCP Platform

 ### Reference architecture